 date.
 Please note: This means the lambs are

 me as the breeder.
 The buyers will be responsible for

-transferring their sheep into their names with the respective
+transferring their sheep into their names with the registry making them

 - You will receive an